Bury Your Dead: Beauty and the Breakdown (2006–2007)

-Aaron "Bubble" Patrick replaced Casey on bass.
-Produced by Jason Suecof (Trivium, God Forbid), Beauty and the Breakdown appeared in July 2006.
+In July 2006 Bury Your Dead released Beauty and the Breakdown, which was produced by Jason Suecof (Trivium, God Forbid).
+Prior to the making of the album, Aaron "Bubble" Patrick replaced Casey on bass.
 Around this time the quintet could be found on artist Derek Hess' nationwide Strhess Tour, alongside acts like Shadows Fall, Poison the Well, and Throwdown.
 In the fall, Bury Your Dead participated in the 2006 Family Values Tour as well as a few co-headlining off-dates with Walls of Jericho.

 In January 2007, after a tour with Killswitch Engage and Hatebreed, vocalist Mat Bruso left the band to focus on "more important things like going back to school to become a teacher."

-Soon after in March 2007, Michael Crafter, former vocalist for I Killed the Prom Queen and Carpathian, briefly took over vocal duties for part of the "Don't Call It A Comeback Tour", only to leave during the tour to return to Australia due to homesickness.
+In March 2007 Michael Crafter, former vocalist of I Killed the Prom Queen and Carpathian, briefly took over vocal duties for the "Don't Call It A Comeback Tour".
+In May 2007 he left mid-tour and returned to Australia, citing homesickness at the time.
+Crafter later revealed that the "chaos" and "psycho" environment that surrounded the band contributed to his departure.
+He said there were "crazy, big fights every night" at the band's shows, and that the band members also regularly got into fights, including with each other.
+The frontman added that the tense and violent gang culture that surrounded the band and their associates, who were all heavily armed, made touring "awkward".

-Following the departure of Crafter, Bury Your Dead quickly appointed Myke Terry, previously of the hardcore band Cassius, to perform vocals.
+Following Crafter's departure Bury Your Dead quickly appointed Myke Terry, previously of hardcore band Cassius, to perform vocals.